brendanmurty/murty.io/README.md

 ## Initial Setup

-Make a local clone of this repository and then run [scripts/setup.sh](https://github.com/brendanmurty/murty.io/blob/main/scripts/setup.sh) to complete the initial installation process:
+To setup a new local development environment, make a local clone of this repository and then run [scripts/setup.sh](https://github.com/brendanmurty/murty.io/blob/main/scripts/setup.sh) to complete the initial installation process:

 ```
 bash scripts/setup.sh